-With respect to the ratification of KPMG LLP as our independent auditors (Item 4), you may vote "FOR," "AGAINST," or "ABSTAIN."
+With respect to the ratification of KPMG LLP as our independent auditors (Item 2), you may vote "FOR," "AGAINST," or "ABSTAIN."
 This proposal requires the affirmative vote of a majority of the shares having voting power in person or represented by proxy at the meeting.
 Shares represented by broker non-votes for purposes of this proposal are treated as not being present, while abstentions are treated as being present but not voting in the affirmative.
 Accordingly, the effect of broker non-votes is only to reduce the number of shares considered to be present for the consideration of this proposal and will have no effect on the voting outcome, while abstentions will have the same effect as votes against this proposal.
-Brokers, banks and other nominees may use their discretionary voting authority with respect to the ratification of our independent auditors, so no broker non-votes are expected for this proposal.
+Brokers, banks and other non-votes are expected for this proposal.